Full Spectrum Rural Family Practice

 6. Use the same pharmacy for your prescriptions unless there are extenuating circumstances.

 Patients are responsible for any uncovered charges.
 Patients will be billed on a monthly basis for any outstanding balance.
 Payment is due immediatly on receipt of billing statements.
 Any unpaid balances will be turned over for collection action and you must find another physician.
 If you are unable to pay your outstanding balance, please contact the billing secretary to make a payment plan.
-No one will be denied services due to inability to pay at the time or for race, color, sex, national origin, disability, religion, age, or sexual orientation.

 How often should I come for routine visits?

 - After women reach 40 and men reach 50, yearly physical exams are reasonable.
 We suggest exams for young healthy adults every 2-5 years.
 For school-aged children, every 2 years is sufficient, or as dictated by athletic participation.
 Preschoolers are seen every year.

 - The purpose of wellness visits is to:

 - Assess risk of future medical problems